Superficial (album)

-Superficial is the debut studio album by American television personality Heidi Montag.
-The project was released digitally on January 11, 2010, through Pratt Productions and Warner Music Group.
-Montag first began working on an album in 2007, having rose to fame through her appearances on the MTV television series The Hills.
-She enlisted a number of notable writers and producers for the project, hoping to achieve a quality record despite the backing of a major label.
-The end product was a pop album inspired by artists such as Britney Spears.
-It lyrically discussed topics such as love and partying, as well as poking fun at Montag's own reputation at the time.
+Superficial is the debut studio album by American television personality and singer Heidi Montag.
+It was released on January 11, 2010, by Pratt Productions and Warner Music Group.
+Montag rose to fame on the MTV reality television series The Hills, and despite lacking the backing of a major record label, embarked on her music career in 2007.
+She enlisted a number of notable writers and producers for the project, which is a pop album with lyrics that discuss topics including love, partying, and her reputation.